Home >> (Table of Contents) Help/Frequently Asked Questions >> Help topic 30: High CPU Usage/Long Time to Load Chart Data

 Another reason for this is when there are a lot of file I/O operations going on related to Sierra Chart, you do not want the operating system or other programs affected.
 For example, there will be a lot of data read from the storage drive when Intraday data is being read from a chart data file.

-For example, you can have a very high performance system with solid-state drives and when a lot of Intraday charts are being opened at once, that could cause your system to freeze because Intraday data is going to be read at a very high rate from the storage drive due to the performance of the system and that is going to block I/O operations being performed by the operating system and other programs causing your system to freeze at times.
+For example, you can have a very high performance system with solid-state drives and when a lot of Intraday charts are being opened at once, that could cause your system to freeze because Intraday data is going to be read at a very high rate from the storage drive due to the performance of the system and the speed of Sierra Chart, and that is going to block I/O operations being performed by the operating system and other programs causing your system to freeze at times.

 We are not referring to a drive partition here.
 We are referring to a separate physical storage device on your system dedicated for the use of Sierra Chart only.